wordpress-mobile/test-cases/test-cases/gutenberg/file.md

 **Steps**

-- Press the Block settings icon.
+- Press the Block settings or Link Settings icon.
 - Press the Link to icon.

 **Expected Behavior**